kubewharf/kubeadmiral/CONTRIBUTING.md

 ### Branch Definition

-Right now we assume every contribution via pull request is for the `develop` branch in KubeAdmiral.
+Right now we assume every contribution via pull request is for the `main` branch in KubeAdmiral.

 ### Commit Rules